openSUSE/SUSEPrime/README.md

 Assumptions
 -----------

-* You are running OpenSUSE LEAP 42.1
+* You are running OpenSUSE Tumbleweed
 * You don't have bumblebee installed
 * You installed nvidia drivers using http://opensuse-community.org/nvidia.ymp